 - The materials used to create the interiors of cars can, in some cases, create toxic fumes that kill those who are trapped or unconscious inside.

 Preserving evidence in a post-collision fire is critical to bringing a case, but can be challenging to obtain.
 Car fires make post-collision investigations difficult-to-impossible because of severe damage due to charring.
 Even if the vehicle was not completely consumed by flames, a burned vehicle degrades quickly because of corrosion.
 In such cases, witness testimony can provide clues by relating the fire’s color, the thickness of the smoke, and whether or not flashback (a violent, sudden fire caused by ignition of flammable fumes) occurred.
 It is imperative that all the reasons for the fire be discovered if a case is to go forward successfully.

 We’re listening.
 How can we help?

 At the Law Offices of Steven H. Heisler, we have devoted our practice to defending the rights of personal injury victims.
-We know how traumatic a serious car accident can be for both the injured person and for his or her family.
+As a dedicated Maryland car accident lawyer, Steve understands how traumatic a serious car accident can be for both the injured person and for his or her family.
 If you or a loved one was seriously injured in any kind of vehicular accident, you may be entitled to various kinds of financial compensation, such as medical bills, lost wages, and pain and suffering.
 Keep in mind, however, that there is a statute of limitations – or a time limit – for filing personal injury claims.
 If you have been injured in an accident, you should not delay.
 Contact Steve today for a free initial consultation by calling 1-410-625-4878, or use our convenient and confidential online form.